mercurius-js/mercurius/docs/api/options.md

 run()
 ```

-#### app.graphql.extendSchema(schema) and app.graphql.defineResolvers(resolvers)
+#### app.graphql.extendSchema(schema), app.graphql.defineResolvers(resolvers) and app.graphql.defineLoaders(loaders)

-It is possible to add schemas and resolvers in separate fastify plugins, like so:
+It is possible to add schemas, resolvers and loaders in separate fastify plugins, like so:

 ```js
 const Fastify = require('fastify')